 Another awesome option is to check out Caribbean resorts in late April or early May – between spring break and summer break when the prices are lower.
 Prices will be lower in September as well.

 You might not get a spring break in the “real world,” but that doesn’t mean you can’t makeshift your own!
 I particularly love all-inclusive resorts.
 It takes away many of the variables, so setting and sticking to a budget will be much easier.

 You could also save money by visiting a friend’s parents’ vacation home or time share.

 This way, lodging is free and you can cook many of your meals at home.
 Just be sure to write thank you cards to whoever owns the home, and deep clean the entire place before you leave!

 5. Good old fashioned phone calls.

 Of course, the most obvious, most efficient, and most practical way to stay in touch with your BFF from college is to schedule weekly or bi-weekly phone dates.
-You could even upgrade a regular phone call by using FaceTime or Skype!
+You could even upgrade a regular phone call by using FaceTime!